cran/seasonal/README.md

 R interface to X-13ARIMA-SEATS
 ------------------------------

+**No separate binary download required anymore!** *seasonal* now depends on the [x13binary][x13binary] package to access pre-built binaries of X-13ARIMA-SEATS for all platforms.
+Many thanks to Dirk Eddelbuettel for the fantastic work on x13binary!

+Installing seasonal *and* the binaries is now as easy as:

+    install.packages('seasonal')

+### Introduction

 *seasonal* is an easy-to-use and full-featured R-interface to X-13ARIMA-SEATS, the newest seasonal adjustment software developed by the [United States Census Bureau][census].
 X-13ARIMA-SEATS combines and extends the capabilities of the